Kraftbar/linux-essentials/config&docs/readme.md

   runs, so resizing a window there leaves the pointer tracking the old frame - grabbing a left-snapped window near its right edge dragged it several hundred px away from the cursor, entirely out from under it.
-Ending and immediately restarting the grab re-anchors it; `begin_grab_op()` then centres the window on the pointer, which is Windows' behaviour anyway.
+Ending and immediately restarting the grab re-anchors it.
+- `Meta.Window.begin_grab_op()` **always anchors at the window centre**, whatever the window's actual position, so the cursor ends up holding the middle of the window instead of its title bar. `Meta.Display.begin_grab_op()` is the same operation but takes an explicit anchor point, which is what the extension uses to keep the title bar under the pointer.

 ### smart-close@nybo - Ctrl+Shift+W closes any window